fxxrytail/skzcode/content/site-update/have-fun.md

 ---
-title: "Have Fun"
+title: Have Fun
 date:
-draft: true
-type: "post"
+type: post

 ---
 SKZ are back!